Getting Business Organised

 Nearly everyone today has the experience of using at least one of Google’s range of products.
 In fact, the terms “Google” and the “internet” have pretty much become synonymous in their meaning.
 Most of us have used Google search to find things on the internet.
 Many of us have used the most popular online mapping directory of Google Maps to find places, and most of the world now uses Google’s Gmail, making it the most widely used free email app today.

-At Wisefocus Designs, we have been using Google G-Suite for many years – and we love it.
+At Wisefocus Designs, we have been using Google Workspace for many years.
+We love it, and so do our clients who use it.

-These apps are included in a G Suite subscription:
+These apps are included in a Google Workspace subscription:

 - Business Gmail using your own domain name.